PaulLeCam/react-leaflet/website/versioned_docs/version-v2/components.md

 [🍃 Leaflet reference](http://leafletjs.com/reference-1.3.0.html#map-pane) • [🔍 Source](https://github.com/PaulLeCam/react-leaflet/blob/master/src/Pane.js)

+Only children components of the `Pane` component will be added to the corresponding pane.
+This does not affect the behavior of other Leaflet factories used in these children.

 **Dynamic properties**

 - `name: string` (optional): Unique name for the pane.
 Existing Leaflet panes are blacklisted.